 Q: Do I need a master's degree to become a Board Certified Behavior Analyst (BCBA)?
-A: Yes, you will need a master's degree to become a Board Certified Behavior Analyst.

 A: Individuals who wish to become a BCBA must possess, at minimum, a masters degree in a human service area.

 A: A master's degree in special education, education, psychology, educational psychology, counseling psychology, applied behavioral analysis are examples of human service areas.

 A: Applicants must complete 1500 hours of Supervised Independent Fieldwork in behavior analysis.
 The distribution of Supervised Independent Fieldwork hours must be at least 10 hours per week, but not more than 30 hours per week, for a minimum of 3 weeks per month.

 A: During the practica experience, the supervisor must be a Board Certified Behavior Analyst in good standing or be approved by the BACB as a faculty member in a BACB approved course sequence.
 The supervisor may not be the applicant's relative, subordinate or employee during the experience period.
 The supervisor will not be considered an employee of the applicant if the only compensation received by the supervisor from the applicant consists of payment for supervision.
 Applicants must be supervised at least once every 2 weeks for 5% of the total hours they spend in Supervised Independent Fieldwork.
 Total supervision must be at least 75 hours.
 A supervisory period is two weeks.

 Total hours required

 % of total hours

 Total number of

 1 every 2 weeks

 Q: Are all the courses available online for the BCBA at BSU, including the practicum courses?
-A: All course offered online, including the practicum.

 Copyright © 2016 Ball State University 2000 W. University Ave.
 Muncie, IN 47306

 800-382-8540 and 765-289-1241